ManarAbdelkarim/reading-notes/README.md

 A Growth Mindset can be reached by practicing and focusing on the way of thinking. people shuold Perseverance, gumption traps, and maintaining a growth mindset.Thinking as a grouth minset person will not make you grow only at work,  but also outside work.
 A growth mindset opens up more creativity and possibility.
 The paragraph below will describe how growth mindset and fixed mindset function and the difference between them in many aspects , and finally some examples of growth mindset thinking.

 **Growth Mindset:**
-A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort,
+A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort,it is when someone develop himself by his own by taking challenges, love learning and accept the tirsome criticism and put all the effort into one to achieve a goal.

 **fixed mindset:**
  intelligence and talent are seen as fixed traits, suggesting that success comes from these inherent qualities alone,